 Build a File Upload Component in Vue.js with the Composition API

-This entry is part 1 of 1 in the series File Upload in Vue.js
+Part of the series: File Upload in Vue.js

 In this tutorial, we’ll build a simple file upload component in Vue.js using the Composition API.
 It will: